ursaserver/ursaserver/README.md

 This is a rate limiting proxy written in Go.
 Under the hood, it uses the [ursa].
-For most users, it's recommended that you use the [ursa] package yourself to setup a rate limiting server (all that's required is you provide a configuration object).
+For advanced users, it's recommended that you use the [ursa] package yourself to setup a rate limiting server.
 If you don't want to create a server binary yourself, this is what this repo provides.

 The main thing that this repo does is that it reads the rate limiting configuration from `json`, `yaml` or `toml` files and converts that to the